ElengPregunts28/appdev2-midterm-project/README.md

-# Building a CRUD HTTP Server using Node.js and the fs module for storing and retrieving data with logging functionality to track API actions! (⊙_⊙)？
+# Building a CRUD HTTP Server

+Using Node.js and the fs module for storing and retrieving data with logging functionality to track API actions! (⊙_⊙)？

 ***paki fast forward na lang po ang video 😫